Jim Allin

-Jim Allin (born March 14, 1986) is a former Canadian football defensive back and kick returner.
-He went undrafted in the 2009 CFL Draft.
+Jim Allin (born March 14, 1986) is a Canadian former football defensive back and kick returner.
+He went undrafted in the 2009 CFL draft.
 He played CIS football for the Queen's Golden Gaels.

-In the 2008 CIS football season, Allin was named to CIS All-Canadian first team as a kick returner and to both the Ontario University Athletics first and second all-star teams; the first as a returner and the second as a cornerback.
+In the 2008 CIS football season, Allin was named to the CIS All-Canadian first team as a kick returner and to both the Ontario University Athletics first and second all-star teams; the first as a returner and the second as a cornerback.
 He performed the best among defensive backs in three of the athletic tests at the 2009 CFL Evaluation Camp including setting a record for the 20-yard shuttle test with a time of 3.97 seconds.